christinerose/gibbr.org/blog/hillingar/index.md

 ![ Nix snowflake^[As 'nix' means snow in Latin.
 Credits to Tim Cuthbertson.] ](./nix-snowflake.svg){width=60% min-width=5cm}

-At this point, the curious reader might be wondering, what is 'Nix'?

-Nix is a deployment system that uses cryptographic hashes to compute unique paths for components^[NB: we will use component, dependency, and package somewhat interchangeably in this blog post, as they all fundamentally mean the same thing -- a piece of software.] which are stored in a read-only directory, the Nix store, at `/nix/store/<hash>-<name>`.
+Nix is a deployment system that uses cryptographic hashes to compute unique paths for components^[NB: we will use component, dependency, and package somewhat interchangeably in this blog post, as they all fundamentally mean the same thing -- a piece of software.] that are stored in a read-only directory: the Nix store, at `/nix/store/<hash>-<name>`.
-This provides a number of benefits including concurrent installation of multiple versions of a package, atomic upgrades , and multiple user environments [@dolstraNixSafePolicyFree2004].
+This provides a number of benefits including concurrent installation of multiple versions of a package, atomic upgrades, and multiple user environments [@dolstraNixSafePolicyFree2004].

-Nix uses a declarative domain-specific language (DSL), also called 'Nix', to build and configure software.
+Nix uses a declarative domain-specific language (DSL), also called Nix, to build and configure software.
 The snippet used to deploy the DNS server is in fact a Nix expression.
-This example doesn't demonstrate it but Nix is Turing complete.
+This example doesn't demonstrate it, but Nix is Turing complete.
 Nix does not, however, have a type system.

 We used the DSL to write derivations for software, which describe how to build said software with input components and a build script.